zanderalbaz/LiDAR-Room-Detection/README.md

    + RADY131-SOUTH
    + RADY131-WEST

-# LiDAR-Room-Detection
+# Future Directions
- Take LiDAR data, process it, and run it through a deep CNN to classify different rooms.
-If we have time, we will port our code onto a raspberry pi, and strap it to a drone.
-We only plan on getting to the data collection phase of this part of the project, but ideally, we will teach the drone how to avoid objects, and detect much more than just rooms.
+Now that we have a decent model working, our next steps are to refine our current model.
+We may also play with our image size, as it seems smaller images are easier to classify.
+After we are satisfied with our results, we will move on to quantizing and pruning.
+Once we have a fine-tuned model, we plan on moving our neural network onto a Raspberry Pi, which we want to strap onto a small robot or drone.
+We can then see if our model works real time autonomously.

+Ideally once we have a good proof of concept, we will implement some mechanism to capture 3D LiDAR data on the drone/robot.
+All we should need is a precise servo or stepper motor to rotate our sensor.
+With that data, we can move on to classifying real objects, making 3D scans of rooms, and much more.

  ## TODO: (in somewhat order of relative importance)
  1. ~~Attempt to remove noise from data~~